reproio/wercker-step-slack-notify/readme.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Changelog

-## 0.0.8
-- added custom icon url, icon emoji, and username properties

-## 0.0.6
-- Deploy url added
-- the build/deploy words are now used as links instead of showing the full url
-- Show the branch name in the deploy message

-## 0.0.5
-- Minor change in documentation

-## 0.0.4
-- updated documentation
-- check for redundant hash in channel argument
-- tests added